 Don’t Lie Down

 Another way to avoid GERD after the bird—don’t lie down after eating.
 It makes digestion more difficult and heartburn more likely.
 Wait about two to three hours before taking your after-dinner nap.
 This allows time for your food to pass through your stomach.
-Sleeping also slows the digestive process, which keeps food in your stomach for a longer period of time.

 Try a Mediterranean Thanksgiving